Reality Labs: Quest

-In October 2022, Meta unveiled Meta Quest Pro, a mixed reality headset aimed primarily at the professional market.
-The headset uses quantum dot displays, with thinner optics for a more visor-like form factor, and has upgraded cameras designed to facilitate mixed reality applications.
+In October 2022, Meta unveiled Quest Pro, a mixed reality headset aimed primarily at enterprise and prosumer markets.
+The headset uses quantum dot displays, with thinner optics using pancake lenses for a more visor-like form factor, and has upgraded color passthrough cameras designed to facilitate mixed reality applications.
 Its hardware is upgraded from the Quest 2, with the Snapdragon XR2+ system-on-chip, increased RAM, and updated controllers with built-in tracking.
 These controllers were also made available for the existing Quest 2 as an optional accessory.

+On June 1, 2023, Meta announced the Quest 3, which was released on October 10, 2023.
+It features design and hardware features from the Quest Pro, including pancake lenses for a slimmer build, upgraded hardware (including the Snapdragon XR2 Gen 2 system-on-chip) and higher resolution displays, color passthrough cameras for mixed reality, as well as a depth sensor, and updated controllers inspired by the design of the Quest Pro (albeit still using inside-out tracking via infrared sensors, as with its predecessors).
+Meta positioned the Quest 3 as a high-end model, with the Quest 2 continuing to be sold alongside it.

+On April 22, 2024, Meta announced that its Android-based system software would be branded as "Horizon OS", and that it would license the platform to third-parties.
+Meta announced initial hardware partners such as Asus and Lenovo, as well as a partnership with Microsoft for a "limited edition" Xbox-branded Quest bundled with Xbox Wireless Controllers and Game Pass.
+Meta also stated that it was developing a "spatial app framework" to help port non-VR Android apps to Horizon OS, and that it was open to working with Google to support Play Store on Horizon OS—moves considered a parallel to Apple's support of iOS applications on visionOS.

+In 2024, leaks by Meta revealed an upcoming Quest model known as the Quest 3S, which is expected to be a low-end variant of the Quest 3 designed to supplant the Quest 2.

+Quest 3s was unveiled on September 25, 2024, and released on October 15, 2024, as part of the third generation of the Meta Quest line, serving as a cheaper option for new and budget VR players.

 Discontinued models

 Oculus Rift

 The Oculus Rift CV1, also known as simply the Oculus Rift, was the first consumer model of the Oculus Rift headset.
 It was released on March 28, 2016, in 20 countries, at a starting price of US$599.
 The 6,955 backers who received the Development Kit 1 prototype via the original Oculus Rift Kickstarter campaign were eligible to receive the CV1 model for free.
 On December 6, 2016, Oculus released motion controller accessories for the headset known as Oculus Touch.